How our Lunun Gin's are made: A step by step from our Expert Distillers

 At Lunun Gin, our team of expert distillers have perfected the art of gin distilling through years of experience.
 In this blog post, we'll show you how both our award winning signature Lunun Gin and our famous no nonsense Jamberry and Brambley's are made, from start to finish!

 Lunun Gin was launched in October 2019 by Masterchef finalist Dean Banks.
-Inspired by a mix of Dean's Scottish heritage, travels across the globe and flavour combinations created within his Kitchen at Haar Restaurant, our Signature Lunun Gin was born.
+Inspired by a mix of Dean's Scottish heritage, travels across the globe and flavour combinations created within his kitchen at Haar Restaurant, in St. Andrews, our Signature Lunun Gin was born.

 The process to making our Signature Lunun Gin begins in our distillery in Dean Banks' hometown of Arbroath, Angus.
 As you may have guessed the gin’s name is an adaptation of Dean's favourite beach in Angus ‘Lunan Bay’.